Agoric/documentation/main/getting-started/intro-zoe.md

 this case, the Atomic Swap contract adds information about what is being traded: the `asset`, the amount Alice has escrowed, and the `price`, what you must pay to get the asset.
-Let's say `asset` is an `amount` of 3 moola, and `price` is an `amount` of 7 simoleans.
-(Moola and simoleans are made-up currencies for this example.)
+Let's say `asset` is an `amount` of 3 Moola, and `price` is an `amount` of 7 Simoleans.
+(Moola and Simoleans are made-up currencies for this example.)
 Amounts are descriptions of digital assets, but have no value themselves.
 Please see the ERTP guide for more on [amounts](/ertp/guide/amounts.md#amounts-values-and-brands).